vhscom/after-dark/README.md

 ## About

 After Dark is a minimalist dark theme and website starter kit for use with the popular [Hugo](https://gohugo.io/) static content generator.
-It is an original work inspired by a memory of the joys of learning to code for the Web made to feel reminiscent of hobbiest websites created during the mid- to late-1990's.
-It is built to be approachable, extensible and fast.
-Welcome to After Dark.
+It is an original work inspired by a memory of the joys of learning to code for the Web and made to feel reminiscent of hobbiest websites created during the mid- to late-1990's.
+It is designed for extensibility, portability and speed.

 ## Demo & Tutorial